patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 4. Other features of the language (such as `try ... with ...`) can be used in concurrent code.

 Additionally, modern operating systems provide high-performance alternatives to the old Unix `select` call.
-For example, Linux's io-uring system has applications write the operations they want to perform to a ring buffer, which Linux handles asynchronously.
+For example, Linux's io_uring system has applications write the operations they want to perform to a ring buffer, which Linux handles asynchronously.

-Due to this, we anticipate many OCaml users will want to rewrite their IO code once OCaml 5.00 is released.
+Due to this, we anticipate many OCaml users will want to rewrite their IO code once OCaml 5.0 is released.
 It would be very beneficial to use this opportunity to standardise a single concurrency API for OCaml, and we hope that Eio will be that API.

-At present, the library provides a generic backend based on libuv, which should work on most platforms, plus an optimised backend for Linux using io-uring.
+## Current Status

+Eio can be used with OCaml 5.00.0+trunk or with 4.12.0+domains.

-It is able to run a web-server with [good performance][http-bench], but many features are still missing.
+Eio is able to run a web-server with [good performance][http-bench], but you are likely to encounter missing features while using it.
 If you'd like to help out, please try porting your program to use Eio and submit PRs or open issues when you find problems.
+Remember that you can always fall back to using Lwt libraries to provide missing features if necessary.

+Platform support:

+- Unix and macos: should be fully working using the libuv backend.
+- Linux: can additionally use io_uring for better performance on recent kernels.
+- Windows: should be mostly working - see [#123](https://github.com/ocaml-multicore/eio/issues/125) for remaining tasks.
+- MirageOS: waiting for [ocaml-freestanding](https://github.com/mirage/ocaml-freestanding) to be updated to OCaml 5.0.
+- Browsers: waiting for [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml/issues/1088) to be updated to OCaml 5.0.

+Feature status:

+- Concurrency primitives: Fibres, cancellation, promises, streams and semaphores are all working.
+- Multicore support: Working.
+- Networking: Clients and servers using TCP and Unix domain sockets work.
+UDP not yet done.
+- File-systems: Can create files and directories, load, save, parse, etc. Most other operations missing.
+- Spawning sub-processes: Not implemented yet.

+See [Awesome Multicore OCaml][] for links to work migrating other projects to Eio.

 ## Structure of the Code